 HELOC payments rise abruptly

-"Many people were unaware of how drastically their payment is going to go up," says Peter Grabel, a senior loan officer with Luxury Mortgage in Stamford, Connecticut.
+"Many people were unaware of how drastically their payment is going to go up," says Peter Grabel, managing director with Luxury Mortgage in Stamford, Connecticut.
 "They've been making a nice, low payment of interest only for 10 years at a very low rate."

 Monthly payments on a HELOC, during and after the draw period

 The monthly payments rise sharply when the amortization period begins on a home equity line of credit.
-These payment amounts assume a 3 percent interest rate and a 20-year repayment period.
+These payment amounts assume a 3% interest rate and a 20-year repayment period.
 Payments would be more with a higher interest rate or a shorter repayment period.

 In pointing out a version of the above scenarios, Grabel notes that they don't take into account the likelihood of higher interest rates in coming years.